 In health care one of the most important types of studies are systematic reviews.
 This is where many articles are reviewed for quality and the researchers evaluate and conclude on the overall strength of the evidence.
-These types of reviews give us more confidence in ensuring our practices are based on the best evidence available.
-In addition to the great results I have seen from my practice, I was pleased to find this systematic review supported it’s use in managing pain
+These types of reviews help to ensure our practices are based on the best evidence available.

 - neck pain